 You can specify whether or not to auto-dock newly created FX windows and whether you want the Add FX window opened automatically when you open an empty FX chain for a track or media item.
+There is an option for FX chain hidden until added.

-The two Positioning drop downs (FX chain positioning and Floating FX positioning) allow you to choose Cascade, Automatic or Modal Default (set
+The two Positioning drop downs (FX chain positioning and Floating FX positioning) allow you to choose Cascade, Automatic or Modal Default (set in Preferences, General, Advanced).
+These can be used to ensure that floated FX and/or FX chain windows will, where possible, be positioned other than cascaded on top of each other.
+There is an option to Disable FX windows when endering.